JyotsnaT/jyotsnat.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello!
-Welcome to my world!
+👋 Hi there!
+I'm an ML professional with six years of experience working in both big tech and mid-sized companies.
+I specialize in building AI products, and I’m passionate about the impact they can make.
+I hold a master's degree from IIT Madras, where I developed a strong academic foundation in machine learning and artificial intelligence.

+🌄 I grew up in the Himalayas, surrounded by the vibrant Indian music culture, and I absolutely love dancing to Bollywood tunes.
+My spiritual background has instilled in me a deep appreciation for yoga and meditation, which I practice regularly to find balance and peace.

+🎭 Outside of work, I'm moderately opinionated and have a soft spot for puns and low-key humor.
+As a Scorpion in Vedic astrology and an ENFJ personality type, I bring a blend of passion and empathy to everything I do.

+Welcome, and I hope you enjoy exploring my world!

 *If you want to check out my professional journey and are interested in working with me check out the 'resume' tab.
 If you are seeking some infomation on my technical write-ups check out the 'Tech' drop-down.
 The non-technical section can be found on 'Life' tab.*

-:chestnut: :shell: In a nutshell

-:robot: I am an ML professional with experience in applied ML across big tech and mid size companies.
-Building AI products excites me and I am good at it.
-Being from India, I had to take my education seriously and hence completed my masters from IITM.

-:blossom: I grew up in the Himalayas amidst rich Indian music culture and enjoy dancing to bollywood numbers (like a lot!!).
-Being from a spiritual background, I find solace in practicing yoga and meditation whenever I can.

-:cookie: I am moderately opinionated and enjoy lowest of humours like 'puns'.
-My vedic astro sun sign is 'Scorpion' and I am also an ENFJ.

 [//]: # Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.